 Use your Mac computer’s built-in camera: Click Camera, hold your signature (on white paper) facing the camera so that your signature is level with the blue line in the window.
 When your signature appears in the window, click Done.
 If you don’t like the results, click Clear, then try again.

-Use your iPhone or iPad: Click Select Device, then choose a device (if more than one is available).
-On your device, use your finger or Apple Pencil (on iPad) to sign your name, then click Done.
-If you don’t like the results, click Clear, then try again.
+Use your iPhone or iPad: Click Select Device to choose a device (if more than one is available).
+On your device, use your finger or Apple Pencil (on iPad) to sign your name.
+If you don’t like the results, tap Clear, then try again.
 When you’re ready, tap Done.

 Change the thickness and type of lines used in a shape, and add a shadow.